Dynamsoft/barcode-reader-javascript-samples/hello-world/pwa/README.md

-# JavaScript Hello World Sample - PWA
+# Hello World Sample for PWA

 [PWA](https://web.dev/progressive-web-apps/) is short for Progressive Web Apps which stand for web applications that have been designed to behave like platform-specific (native) applications.
 Check out the following on how to implement Dynamsoft Barcode Reader JavaScript SDK (hereafter called "the library") into a PWA application.

 ## Official Sample

-* <a target = "_blank" href="https://demo.dynamsoft.com/Samples/DBR/JS/1.hello-world/10.read-video-pwa/helloworld-pwa.html">Hello World in PWA - Demo</a>
+* <a target = "_blank" href="https://demo.dynamsoft.com/Samples/DBR/JS/hello-world/pwa/helloworld-pwa.html">Hello World in PWA - Demo</a>
-* <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/tree/main/1.hello-world/10.read-video-pwa">Hello World in PWA - Source Code</a>
+* <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/tree/main/hello-world/pwa">Hello World in PWA - Source Code</a>

 ## Preparation